Altronic-LLC/Altronic-Public-Files/Altronic-Web-Interfaces/ReadMe.md

 ## How to Use This Folder
 1. Navigate into the specific folder (e.g., `CAT-CDL-COMS/`).
-2. Choose the correct interface file for your system (standard vs. DBO).
+2. Choose the correct interface file for your system (standard vs. `_DBO`).
-3. Download the file and load into your ACM-4000.
+3. Download and load the file into your ACM-4000.
 4. Ensure network and communication settings match your device (IP address, protocol, node ID, poll settings).
 5. Use the documentation included in each sub-folder (or in this repo) for further configuration details.